okeefm/s3g/doc/s3g_protocol.markdown

 # Host Query Commands

-## 00 - Get Version: Query firmware for version information
+## 00 - Get version: Query firmware for version information
 This command allows the host and firmware to exchange version numbers.
 It also allows for automated discovery of the firmware.
 Version numbers will always be stored as a single number, Arduino / Processing style.

 Payload